-★ "A fittingly inspirational tribute to a most praiseworthy man." -Kirkus Reviews (starred review)
+Frederick's Journey The Life of Frederick Douglass Illustrated by London Ladd Tr. ed.
+978-0-4231-1438-3 ★ "A fittingly inspirational tribute to a most praiseworthy man." -Kirkus Reviews (starred review)

 To Dare Mighty Things The Life of Theodore Roosevelt Illustrated by C. F. Payne Tr. ed.
-978-1-4231-2488-7

-★ "A truly inspiring tribute to a seemingly larger-than-life U.S. president." -Kirkus Reviews (starred review)
+978-1-4231-2488-7 a seemingly larger-than-life U.S. president." -Kirkus Reviews (starred review)

 Helen's Big World The Life of Helen Keller Illustrated by Matt Tavares Tr. ed.
-978-0-7868-0890-8 and gracefully told story serves as a superior introduction to our 35th president." -School Library Journal
+978-0-7868-0890-8

-★ "While there are many books available about Helen Keller for this age group, this title offers a unique and beautiful perspective on her life." -School Library Journal (starred review)
+$\star$ "A truly inspiring tribute to $\star$ "While there are many books available about Helen Keller for this age group, this title offers a unique and beautiful perspective on her life." -School Library Journal (starred review)

 Jack's Path of Courage The Life of John F. Kennedy Illustrated by Matt Tavares Tr. ed.
-978-1-4231-2272-2 "This beautifully illustrated
+978-1-4231-2272-2 "This beautifully illustrated and gracefully told story serves as a superior introduction to our 35th president." -School Library Journal celebrates a noble, heroic life in powerful, succinct prose, with prominent, well-chosen, and judiciously placed quotes that both instruct and inspire." -School Library Journal (starred review)

 Eleanor, Quiet No More The Life of Eleanor Roosevelt Illustrated by Gary Kelley Tr. ed.
-978-0-7868-5141-6 who needs little introduction." -Booklist (starred review)
+978-0-7868-5141-6 ★ "Once again Rappaport